Isotypical components of the homology of ICIS and images of deformations of map germs: Houston's conjecture on excellent unfoldings

 \begin{theorem}[cf. {\cite[Theorem 4.3]{GimenezConejero2022}}] Let $f:\GS{n}{p}$, $n<p$, be $\eqA$-finite of corank $1$ and let $F(x,t)=\big(f_t(x),t\big)$ be an origin-preserving one-parameter unfolding.
-Assume that $f_t$ does not have strongly contractible instabilities nor unexpected homology.
+Assume that $f_t$ has neither strongly contractible instabilities nor unexpected homology.
 Then, if $\widetilde{f_t}$ are the germs $f_t:\GS{n}{p}$, $\mu_I(\widetilde{f_t})$ constant implies $F$ excellent. \end{theorem} \begin{proof} We can assume that $f$ is unstable, otherwise it is trivial.
 By \cite[Corollary 5.9]{Houston2010}, we only need to prove goodness of the unfolding and that, for the induced germ from $f_t$ at zero (not necessarily equal to $\widetilde{f_t}$), either $s(f_t;0)\leq d(f_t;0)$ for all $t$ or both are constant.

 That the unfolding $F$ is good follows from the hypotheses.
-We have conservation of the $\mu_I$ because there is no unexpected homology (see \cref{thm: conservation muinui}) and every instability has positive $\mu_I$, by the absence of strongly contractible instabilities.
-Hence, the constancy of the image Milnor number implies that there is only one instability (the origin) along the family.
+Indeed, we have conservation of the $\mu_I$ because there is no unexpected homology (see \cref{thm: conservation muinui}) and every instability has positive $\mu_I$, by the absence of strongly contractible instabilities.
+Hence, the constancy of the image Milnor number implies that there is only one instability (the origin) for each $f_t$, this confirms \cref{i3:excellentunf} of \cref{def: excellent unf}.